Better mortgage rates

 - Mixed-use properties

-Where can you get a mortgage with Better.com?
+Where can you get a mortgage with Better?

 Better Mortgage NMLS ID: 330511

-Better.com is very much an online-only lender.
-There are no branches and the whole idea is that the systems available to you online are intuitive and easy to use.
+Better is very much an online-only lender.
+There are only a handful of branches, but the whole idea is that the systems available to you online are intuitive and easy to use.

 Of course, you can get plenty of assistance and support from loan officers over the phone.
 And these may be more helpful than those employed by many other lenders.
 That’s because they don’t operate on commission.
 So they’re closer to neutral advisors than salespeople.

-Is Better.com the best mortgage lender for you?
+Is Better the best mortgage lender for you?

 And applying might be a good idea anyway.
 You may well end up with a better deal than you could find elsewhere.